Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Pathloss Fingerprint-Based Localization with Deep Learning

-Here, $t_\Delta$ is the excess delay, $\eps_r$ denotes relative electric permittivity, and $d_w$ stands for the thickness of the wall.
-Assuming a total length of 3m of penetrated wall of concrete with permittivity 4, we get an excess delay of 10ns, which further makes the ToA of the direct and dominant path closer, deteriorating resolvability further: about $94\%$ of NLOS direct paths don't satisfy this.
+where $\eps_r$ denotes relative electric permittivity and $d_w$ stands for the thickness of the wall.
+Assuming a total length of 3m of penetrated wall of concrete with permittivity 4, we get an excess delay of 10 ns, which further makes the ToA of the direct and dominant path closer, deteriorating resolvability further: about $94\%$ of NLOS direct paths don't satisfy this.

 Hence, it is reasonable to ignore the direct paths and use the dominant paths instead.